-As a result, section 213(1.1) would not be substantially different from the communicating prohibition before Bedford in its impact on sex workers' risk of prosecution for communicating with their clients.
-Many sex workers (and all of their clients) will continue to face the threat of arrest and prosecution when they are negotiating the terms of a transaction, many sex workers will be prevented from adequately screening clients (which the Supreme Court of Canada accepted was an "essential tool" in enhancing sex workers' safety), and sex workers who work on the street in particular will be displaced to ever more isolated areas in an attempt not to run afoul of section 213(1.1) and to avoid police detection.
-In light of public health concerns raised by respondents to the federal government's public consultation,7 it is important to underscore that sex workers' ability to engage in face-to-face communication with prospective clients - which is indispensable to establish the types of activities in which a sex worker is willing to engage, including with respect to safer sex, and to gauging a prospective client's willingness to respect such limits on the services to be provided - will be severely limited by section 213(1.1).
-For sex workers who wish to protect their - and their clients' - health by only practicing safer sex, communication is the sole tool that can be employed to negotiate these terms upfront.
-This will significantly increase the risk of harm that many (if not most) sex workers would face, and will invariably be found to be a violation of sex workers' right to security of the person.
+As a result, while the communication prohibition under the proposed new section 213(1.1) may appear narrower than the one existing before Bedford, fear of harassment and arrest will continue to exist among sex workers working on the streets, for whom prosecution will remain a real risk under the new communication law.
+Some sex workers will therefore continue to be prevented from adequately screening clients in an attempt to avoid police detection.
+Because, as recognized by the Supreme Court of Canada, client screening represents an "essential tool" in enhancing sex workers' safety, this will significantly increase the risk of harm facing some sex workers, and thus will continue to violate sex workers' right to security of the person.

+Moreover, in light of public health concerns raised by respondents to the federal government's public consultation,7 it is important to underscore that sex workers' ability to engage in face-to-face communication with prospective clients - which is indispensable to establish the types of activities in which a sex worker is willing to engage, including with respect to safer sex, and to gauging a prospective client's willingness to respect such limits on the services to be provided - will remain limited by the proposed section 213(1.1).
+For sex workers who wish to protect their - and their clients' - health by only practising safer sex, communication is the sole tool that can be employed to negotiate these terms upfront.

-Section 286.1 of Bill C-36 on the "commodification of sexual activity"
+Section 286.1 of Bill C-36 on the "obtaining sexual services for consideration"